House panel okays police desks for crimes vs LGBT

 “Our organization supports any legislative effort that will ease discrimination and violence against Filipino LGBTs,” Evangelista said.

-Recto’s proposal also provides that the PNP should not restrict itself from recruiting members of the LGBT community to be part of the police force either through regular recruitment or lateral entry program; the PNP should not prevent women or an LGBT from being promoted to a higher position.
+Recto’s proposal also provides that the PNP should not restrict itself from recruiting members of the LGBT community to be part of the police force either through regular recruitment or lateral entry program and that the PNP should not prevent women or an LGBT from being promoted to a higher position.

 In addition, the bill also mandates the PNP to prioritize the recruitment and training of women who will serve in the women’s desks.